corda/corda-docs-portal/content/en/docs/corda-os/4.8/modify-the-state.md

 There are many more fields you could include, such as the IOU’s currency, but let’s ignore those for now.
 Adding them later is often as simple as adding an additional property to your class definition.

-1. Depending on whether you are working with the Java or Kotlin template, perform one of the following steps:
+1. Open the file for for your language:

-   * For Java, open `TemplateState.java` from `contracts/src/main/java/com/template/states/TemplateState.java`.
+   * Java: Open `TemplateState.java` from `contracts/src/main/java/com/template/states/TemplateState.java`.
-   * For Kotlin, open `TemplateState.kt` from `contracts/src/main/kotlin/com/template/states/TemplateState.kt`.
+   * Kotlin: Open `TemplateState.kt` from `contracts/src/main/kotlin/com/template/states/TemplateState.kt`.

 2. Rename the `TemplateState` class to `IOUState`.